-If you are lucky enough to have picked fresh huckleberries then you already know how delicious they are!
-But for those of you new to the huckleberry world, you are in for a delightful treat!
 Huckleberries are similar to blueberries, but a little bit smaller, and they are a delightful combination of tart and sweet.
-The flavor of huckleberry balances a rich cheesecake perfectly, giving it just the right level of tanginess.
+The huckleberry flavor balances a rich cheesecake perfectly, giving it just the right level of tanginess.

-- Eggs: Eggs add more creaminess to the cheesecake, and contributes to the rich texture.
+- Eggs: Eggs add more creaminess to the cheesecake, and contribute to the rich texture.
 But too many eggs can cause your cheesecake to crack.
-We achieve the best of both worlds by using 4 large eggs and 2 egg yolks.
+I have found that 4 large eggs and 2 egg yolks is perfect.

 - Flour: Another way we fight against cracks is by adding flour to the cheesecake.
 This provides structure to the cheesecake and helps it to stand firm.